How to Use Soap Nuts

 Can I use soap nuts in cold water?

 It’s important to look at the directions for the soap nuts you use to see if they can be used in cold water.
 The soap nuts I use and recommend specifically say they can be used in cold water.
-They simply recommend using 5 soap nuts in the washing bag.
+They simply suggest using 5 soap nuts in the washing bag.

 Although you should wash your clothes in cold water whenever possible for energy savings and to lower your carbon footprint, it’s important to note that soap nuts produce more suds in warm water.
 If you have heavily soiled clothes, you might need to do one load using warm water for the best results.